ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 filepath to the correct one and the function ``_extract_variable`` extracts and saves a single variable from the raw data.

-After all that theory, let's have a look at the actualy python code of the existing "FLUXCOM" CMORizer script.
+After all that theory, let's have a look at the python code of the existing "FLUXCOM" CMORizer script.
 For now, we only want to read in the data and then store it in a new file.